- What personal information about you we may collect

 Security over the internet

-4.3.
-Your personal information may be accessed by staff or suppliers in, transferred to, and/or stored at, a destination outside the European Economic Area (EEA) in which data protection laws may be of a lower standard than in the EEA.
+5.3.
+Your personal information may be accessed by staff or suppliers in, transferred to, and/or stored at, a destination outside the EEA in which data protection laws may be of a lower standard than in the EEA.
 Regardless of location or whether the person is an employee or contractor, we will impose the same data protection safeguards that we deploy inside the EEA.

 - use to perform a contract: in relation to your personal information used to perform any contractual obligation to you, we may retain that personal information whilst the contract remains in force plus a further period (depending on jurisdiction and other factors) to deal with any queries or claims thereafter;